 2.7 Revenue recognition

-Revenue towards satisfaction of a performance obligation
+Revenue towards satisfaction of a performance obligation is

-variable consideration) allocated to that performance
+consideration) allocated to that performance obligation.
+The

-obligation.
-The transaction price of goods sold and
+transaction price of goods sold and services rendered is net

-services rendered is net of variable consideration on
+of variable consideration on account of various discounts

-the Company and any taxes or duties collected on behalf
+and schemes offered by the Company and any taxes or

-of the government.
-Revenue is recognised when recovery
+duties collected on behalf of the government.
+Revenue is

-of consideration is probable.
+recognized when recovery of consideration is probable.

 Sale of products

-of goods from factory / stockyard and delivery of goods
+unconditional appropriation of goods from factory /

-the customers.
+with the customers.

 Sale of services